crate/crate/blackbox/docs/general/dql/selects.rst

 Object Arrays
 =============

-Arrays in CrateDB can only be queried for containment using the :ref:`sql_dql_any_array` operator.
-One exception are object arrays.
-As you can access fields of :ref:`sql_dql_objects` using subscript expressions, you can access fields of object arrays.
+Arrays in CrateDB can be queried for containment using the :ref:`sql_dql_any_array` operator.

-As an object array is no object, you won't get the value for a single field, but an array of all the values of that field for all objects in that object array.
+It is possible to access fields of :ref:`sql_dql_objects` using subscript expressions.
+If the parent is an object array, you'll get an array of the selected field.

 Examples::